Whether you should stay friends with your ex or not depends on your previous relationship with them and your future plans.

 6. Don’t stay friends if you’re afraid to be alone

-One of the things that might help is going back to your ex.
+One of the things that you think might erase the loneliness and anxiety after the breakup is getting back together with your ex.

 You might think that being in their presence or being just friends will bring you peace and joy.